The missing proof of Paley's theorem about lacunary coefficients: Analysing our method

-Then~$m \in \Schur((k_j))$ if and only if the integer coefficients ~$\varepsilon_{j'}$ satisfy the following conditions, which arose for dual methods in~\cite{FouArk} and~\cite{Yudin}. \begin{itemize} \item{} The full sum~$\sum_{j'=1}^{J} \varepsilon_{j'}$ is equal to~$1$. \item{} All partial sums of the full sum are nonnegative. \item{} All partial sums after the first positive one are positive. \item{} Some partial sum is greater than~$1$. \end{itemize} Extend the definition of~$\Schur((k_j))$ to infinite sequences~$(k_j)$ by taking the union of the sets~$\Schur((k'_j))$ over all finite subsequences~$(k'_j)$ of~$(k_j)$.
+where the coefficients~$\varepsilon_{j'}$ are integers, and only finitely-many of them differ from~$0$.
+Such sums belong to~$\Schur((k_j))$ if and only if these coefficients satisfy the following conditions, which arose in the dual method in~\cite{FouArk}, and also arise in the one used in~\cite{PS, Smith, Yudin}. \begin{itemize} \item{} The full sum~$\sum_{j'} \varepsilon_{j'}$ is equal to~$1$. \item{} All partial sums of that full sum are nonnegative. \item{} All partial sums after the first positive one are positive. \item{} Some partial sum is greater than~$1$. \end{itemize}